Cian-Chambliss/helpserver/README.md

 * 1.0.99 Added 'library' option.
 * 1.0.92 Completed reverse proxy path logic.
 * 1.0.86 Added html5 appcache support for the 'pages' endpoint - this caches large TOC entries.
-* 1.0.82 Don't emply redirect for default page.
+* 1.0.82 Don't employ redirect for default page.
 This change added to allow for support for reverse proxy server.
 * 1.0.81 Added revision.txt to generated to keep a persistent revision count (count the # of git pulls).
 * 1.0.80 Added tracking of changes to hash to browser history (so that the back button works!).
 * 1.0.78 First cut at a reactive design for the main.html (and associated) help pages.